jackweinbender/dissertation/src/03_genesis_apocryphon.md

 <!-- Genesis Apocryphon as Pseudepigraphy -->

 In contrast to the omniscient implied biblical author, the ~ga frames itself as a collection of first-person accounts which formally fall into the category of ~psy.
 If we take seriously Blum's characterization of the way that the biblical text may have engaged with the collective memory of Israel based on the formal, narratological features of the text, it stands to reason that the ~ga as first-person ~psy would engage that collective memory in a different way despite the relative similarity of the textual content.
+The ~psgraphic quality of ~ga shapes the way that the text engages with the remembered past by describing the biblical story through the mouthes of important figures.
+Here "story" refers to the abstract sequence of actions which  the narrative describes.
+The *way* a story is recounted, on the other hand, is referred to by narratologists as *narrative discourse.*  Thus the ~ga's change from third-person omniscient to a ~psgraphical first-person narrative can be understood as a change in *narrative discourse* which, broadly, retains the same *story* as that of the biblical text.

 <!-- Pseudepigraphy and Historical Consiousness -->